The Box (Australian TV series): Storylines

-The Box also featured an openly gay television producer, the flamboyant Lee Whiteman (Paul Karo), and gossipy tea lady Mrs. Hopkins (Lois Ramsey).
+The Box featured an openly gay television producer, the flamboyant Lee Whiteman (Paul Karo), and garrulous tea lady Mrs. Hopkins (Lois Ramsey).
 Mrs. Hopkins' son Wayne (Bruce Kilpatrick) was released from prison during the show's first year.
 When he fell in love with Lee, Mrs. Hopkins was forced to accept that her son was a homosexual.
 Lee also clashed with Gary Burke upon taking over as producer of Big Night Out.
 Gary continually schemed to retain his position on the show.

-A feature film adaptation of The Box produced at the end of the first year of production featured most of the regular series characters but had a stand-alone story.
+A feature film adaptation of The Box made at the end of the first year of production featured most of the regular series characters but had a stand-alone story.
 The film emphasised comedy to a greater degree than the series version at that time.

-The program's second year (1975) increasingly emphasised comedy, much of it focused on Tony Wild.
+The program's second year (1975) also increasingly emphasised comedy, much of it focused on Tony Wild.
 Enid Parker (Jill Forster) arrived as a jolly but frumpish spinster secretary.
 Enid was perturbed when her glamorous sister, the scheming Emma (also played by Forster), showed up and impersonated her.
 Lee had a brief relationship with closeted newsreader John Barnett (Donald McDonald).
 Cheryl Rixon appeared on a recurring basis in 1975–1976 as television starlet Angela O'Malley, and appeared nude in the series several times.

 For the 1976 season, Jock Blair returned as the program's producer and announced his plans to refocus the series to emphasise adult drama as it had done in its first year.